-Make a case for ensuring that alcohol, tobacco and other drugs are a high priority on the public policy agenda;
+To make a case for ensuring that alcohol, tobacco and other substances are a priority on the public policy agenda;

-Identify information gaps, research needs and desirable refinements to national statistical reporting systems; and
+To identify information gaps, research needs and refinements to national statistical reporting systems; and

 The study also revealed that:

 Almost 20% of all violent crimes committed in Canada can be attributed to alcohol.

 Costs related to lost productivity amounted to $15.7 billion or 40% of the total cost.